Patent2net/P2N-v3/README.md

 * Patent2Net now integrate an user interface to enter request instead of creating cql file.
 * When executing setup.py, P2N will install Flask by pip command. (needed for the user interface)
 * To access it you need to launch app.py and go to 127.0.0.1:5000 with your web browser
+* Patent2Net now working in Docker.
+To install it simply download "Docker_P2N.zip" and follow the "Readme.txt"

 About
 -----